andresocorro/project_1/README.md

 Our Crime and Home Sales Analysis indicated a trend between Crime Rate and Housing Market.
 We wanted to get a better insights into influence of crime rate on housing market.
 We decided to use a different data source to do more detailed analysis.
 We choose American Housing Survey from Census to perform our analysis.

 We focussed our analysis on the effects of crime on the home sales for the past seven years.
 To do the analysis we targeted the sales of homes with prices less than $300k, prices between $300K-$500K.
 We created scatter plots for the home sales less than $300k.
 The plot had more dense concentrations (indicating more sales) in the areas where there is less crime compared to the areas where there is more crime.
 We also performed regression analysis to look for trends in the home sales for the prices less than $300K.
+However the impact of crime is not very high for the home sales within this group.
 The analysis results are as follows

 Scatter_Graph_1
 ![Home_Sales_vs_Crime_(Prices<300K)](Images/HomeSalesVsCrime_0Kto300K.png)